estroz/rerun-actions/README.md

 and rerunning jobs matching those commands.

 Some notes:
+- The PR either must have an `ok-to-test` label present on the PR, or the user who writes a command must be an organization member, or repo owner, contributor, or collaborator.
-- The PR *must* have a  `ok-to-test` label present on the PR.
-Typically this label can/should only be applied by repo reviewers/approvers to prevent spam and abuse.
+  - Typically `ok-to-test` can/should only be applied by repo reviewers/approvers to prevent spam and abuse.
 - `rerun-actions` should only be run on comment creation.
 See the below [examples](#examples) for how to do this.

 ## Comment commands